From A Wiki of Ice and Fire

 |Organizations||Thirteen, Tourmaline Brotherhood, Ancient Guild of Spicers, Sorrowful Men, Warlocks|

-Qarth is an ancient port city located on the south coast of the Essos continent.
-Situated in a central location, Qarth is a gateway of commerce and culture between the east and west, and the north and south.
+Qarth is an ancient port city located on the southern coast of Essos.
+Situated on the Jade Gates in a central location between the Summer and Jade Seas, Qarth is a gateway of commerce and culture between the east and west, and the north and south.
 Brimming with wealth, the city's architecture makes a grand display.
 It is home to warlocks and merchant princes, and nominally ruled by the Pureborn.
-However, the powerful guilds Thirteen, Tourmaline Brotherhood and the Ancient Guild of Spicers all attempt to play a role in the governance of the city.
+However, the powerful guilds of the Thirteen, the Tourmaline Brotherhood and the Ancient Guild of Spicers all attempt to play a role in the governance of the city.
 It has been referred to as the Queen of Cities.
-On entering Qarth, Daenerys thinks to herself that the magnificence of the city cannot be denied.
+Qarth was never part of the Valyrian Freehold.

 About the City